-Course Code: SWE 01B Number of Credits: 4 (Four)
+Course Code: SWE 01B

 Subject Description: This course describes different dimensions of Mental Health and the importance of Social Work in Mental Health.

 Goals: To facilitate the students to learn about various aspects relating to Mental Health.

 Objectives: On successful completion of the course the students should enrich their knowledge about